dmc13/OpenTidalFarm/index.markdown

 About OpenTidalFarm
 ===================
-OpenTidalFarm is a layout optimisation software for tidal turbines.
+OpenTidalFarm is a layout optimisation software for tidal turbine farms.

+Problem

 Accurate simulations